-^{}Contacts: Zachary Bethune: bethune@rice.edu, Guillaume Rocheteau: grochete@uci.edu.
-We are thankful for useful suggestions and comments from conference and seminar participants at Penn State, UC - Irvine, Virginia, Arizona State, Rice, the Society of Economic Dynamics meeting in Minneapolis, the Money, Payments, Banking and Finance Workshop, the RISE Inflation Conference, and Econometric Society Winter Meetings, the virtual Search and Matching Congress, the Southern Economics Association conference in Houston, and the virtual COCONUTS workshop.
+\Contacts: Zachary Bethune: bethune@rice.edu, Guillaume Rocheteau: grochete@uci.edu.
+We thank the editor, Anmol Bhandari, and anonymous referees for comments that substantially improved the paper.
+We are also thankful for useful feedback from conference and seminar participants at Penn State, UC - Irvine, Virginia, Arizona State, Rice, the Society of Economic Dynamics meeting in Minneapolis, the Money, Payments, Banking and Finance Workshop, the RISE Inflation Conference, and Econometric Society Winter Meetings, the virtual Search and Matching Congress, the Southern Economics Association conference in Houston, and the virtual COCONUTS workshop.
+Edited by Anmol Bhandari.